Wubbo Ockels: Scientific career

 In 1992, Ockels was appointed part-time professor of aerospace engineering (in particular, Aerospace for Sustainable Engineering and Technology) at Delft University of Technology, and promoted to full-time professor in September 2003.
 In this function, he oversaw the Nuna projects.
 He also proposed the development of a Superbus, a new method of high speed (250 km/hour) public transportation by road.
 The public transportation company Connexxion was the first company to invest in the development of this Superbus.

-Thanks to his work on the "Laddermill" sustainable energy program, he is considered to be a pioneer of airborne wind energy.
-As quoted from his Web site:

-While working at the university he assisted and advised the Nuon Solar Team, a solar racer team consisting of students, which won the biannual World Solar Challenge four consecutive times from 2001 to 2007.
+While working at the university he assisted and advised the Nuon Solar Team, a solar racer team consisting of students, which won the biennial World Solar Challenge four consecutive times from 2001 to 2007.
 Ockels was also the initiator of the Superbus project.
 He also cofounded the sustainable engineering firm "The Green Canals" (De Groene Grachten).

 In 2009, Ockels presented a talk arguing that the notion of time is human-constructed as a result of our interpretation of the effects of gravity.

 Personal life

 Ockels was married, had two children and two grandchildren.

-His sister Marjet Ockels (1943–2016) was a politician.
+His sister was politician Marjet Ockels.